vdsingh/swift-sharing/Sources/Sharing/Documentation.docc/Articles/ObservingChanges.md

 ## Publisher of values

 It is possible to get a Combine publisher of changes in a piece of shared state.
-Every `Shared` value has a ``Shared/publisher`` property, which emits every time the shared state changes:
+Every `Shared` value has a ``Shared/publisher`` property, which emits the value every time the shared state
+changes:

 ```swift
 class Model {